If you’re traveling on a summer cruise in the Mediterranean, our tips will make your trip a lot more enjoyable. Read on!

 But, sometimes, that’s not possible.
 Perhaps you’re a boomer who’s still working or you’re traveling with school-aged children, or you’re on a multigenerational trip that includes the grandchildren.

 Now that we’ve established that you’re going on that summer cruise in the Mediterranean, no matter what, let’s fill your travel toolbox with coping skills to deal with the heat and crowds.

 Will you be cruising in the Mediterranean?
 Before booking an excursion, check out our Mediterranean shore excursion reviews.

 Surviving the heat on a summer cruise in the Mediterranean

 Stay hydrated: If your cruise line doesn’t offer water as you exit the ship—luxury lines like Silversea and Seabourn do—bring a water bottle.
 If it’s really hot, I add Drip Drop, a hydration powder to the water, which helps me stay hydrated.
-And, of course, wear a hat, sunscreen and light colored clothing.
+And, of course, wear a hat (here’s a packable one), sunscreen and light colored clothing.